Current Community Stats

 While I’ve been busy with my move, our GlobalSight development team have been particularly busy delivering new features and bug fixes in GlobalSight.
 Some of the key new features we’ve enabled include:

 Another new feature in the pipeline is an online version of the Desktop Uploader.
 We are recreating the same functionality but this time imbedding it within GlobalSight – no more need to install desktop client software for your content submitters.
 Another feature will be a service based client you can install on the content server that will allow you to configure a push/pull to transit data to/from GlobalSight.
 These will both be available in our 8.3 release that will be available in December.

 I'm excited to see other companies building service offerings around the GlobalSight open source platform.
-DIG-IT! solutions are now slotmachines providing consulting and professional services to help clients deploy GlobalSight - Milen Epik has recently joined the team over there - casino en ligne Milen was part of the original GlobalSight Corp. team and ran the Professional Services team at GlobalSight for online casino reviews uk many years.
-GlobalME have also done some very interesting work recently, creating a connector for GlobalSight to Wordpress and Drupal, casino internet and now providing hosting and deployment services..
-The GlobalMe guys are going to join us at our GlobalSight bootcamp prior to LocWorld, so please drop by online casino if you can.
+DIG-IT! solutions are now providing consulting and professional services to help clients deploy GlobalSight - Milen Epik has recently joined the team over there - Milen was part of the original GlobalSight Corp. team and ran the Professional Services team at GlobalSight for UK many years.
+GlobalME have also done some very interesting work recently, creating a connector for GlobalSight to Wordpress and Drupal, and now providing hosting and deployment services..
+The GlobalMe guys are going to join us at our GlobalSight bootcamp prior to LocWorld, so please drop by if you can.

 As the need for standards has received more attention over the last year we can hope that real change is coming – XLIFF 2.0 is certainly going to be the cornerstone of our next generation of standards, and the work the XLIFF committee is doing is very promising – there might not be a Walmart of words out there but there is a willing and focused standards community!